codacy/codacy-plugins-test/README.md

 ```

 **Options:**

--   `codacy.tests.threads` - number of parallel threads to run the tests

 -   `codacy.tests.languages` - languages supported by the tool.
 If this option isn't provided, the languages
     will be inferred from the test files.
 Example: `-Dcodacy.tests.languages=ruby,java,javascript`